img

 Catherine Keener’s defense strategy pivots on the nuances of diminished responsibility, questioning whether societal failure contributed to Arthur’s descent into chaos.
 This critical examination of justice invites us to ponder our role in Arthur’s fate, challenging traditional views of morality and consequence.

+IX.
 Themes of Celebrity and Identity

 Joker's notorious rise to fame invites discourse on the duality of identity and the intoxicating nature of celebrity.
 Arthur becomes a reluctant figurehead, with his alter ego entrapping him within the confines of public perception.